system-transparency/system-transparency/README.md

 ## System Time Validation
 A proper system time is important for validating certificates.
 It is the responsibility of the operator to set the system time correctly.
 However, stboot performs the following check:

-* Look at the system time, look at the timestamp on `STDATA/stboot/etc/system_time_fix`
+* Look at the system time, look at the optional `timestamp` entry inside host configuration.
 * Set system time to the latest.

 The OS is allowed to update this file.
 Especially if it’s an embedded system without an RTC.